 Providers must meet responsible lending obligations when agreeing to a BNPL contract or credit limit increase for you, which generally includes seeking and verifying certain information about your financial situation and assessing whether their offering's unsuitable based on that information.
-You can ask to see the assessment your provider makes about your credit contract or limit increase; they must provide you with a free, written copy on request.
+You can ask your BNPL provider to see the assessment they make about your credit contract or limit increase; they must provide you with a free, written copy on request.